Aagathan

 Aagathan is a 2010 Indian Malayalam-language revenge drama thriller film directed by Kamal and written by Kamal and Kalavoor Ravikumar from a story by Kamal.
-Starring Dileep, Sathyaraj (in his Malayalam debut), Charmy Kaur,Lal and Biju Menon.
+Starring Dileep, Sathyaraj (in his Malayalam debut), Charmy Kaur, Lal and Biju Menon.
 The music for the film was provided by Ouseppachan.
 In the plot, a software engineer Gautham arrives at retired General Hareendranath Varma's house, but his arrival has a backstory.

 Plot

-Gautham Menon's family relocates to Srinagar and adjusts to life in Kashmir.
-During a terrorist attack on the village, Gautham's parents are killed and his older sister drags him away hides behind some trees.
-One of the goons spot them hiding, but is killed by an army officer.
-In a weak moment, the army officer drags Gautham's sister away he sexually abuse her and her screams are heard off screen.
-She gets hospitalized, and the doctor asks Gautham to pray for his sister after noticing that she is in a severe condition.
-Gautham grows into a teenager and receives scholastic awards.
-He rushes to the hospital to share his excitement with his still-hospitalized sister, only to discover that she is slowly ebbing away.
+Gautham Menon’s family moves to Srinagar, where they try to settle into life in Kashmir.
+During a terrorist attack on the village, Gautham’s parents are killed, and his elder sister drags him away to hide behind some trees.
+One of the terrorists spots them, and a gunshot is heard.
+Gautham rushes to find his sister in hospital, where Dr. Unnithan tells him to pray for her after seeing how grave her condition is.
+As Gautham grows into a teenager, he earns scholastic awards, but when he hurries to the hospital to share his success with his sister, he discovers that she has died.

-The narrative shifts to the present, where an adult Gautham Menon visits his elderly uncle Dr. Unnithan, a physician who is also his childhood mentor and a friend of his late father.
-Gautham claims that he has been sent to India by his employer and that he has the choice of being stationed either in Bangalore or Chennai.
+The story then moves to the present day, where an adult Gautham visits his elderly uncle, Dr. Unnithan, a physician and childhood mentor who was also a friend of his late father.
+Gautham says he has been sent to India by his employer and can be posted either in Bangalore or Chennai.